cuhksam/emnlp2019.github.io/_pages/home.md

 <h2>News</h2>

+**October 30, 2018**.
+One of the baggage handling companies at Brussels airport is on strike today.
+As far as we know, only airlines mentioned on [this page](https://www.brusselsairport.be/en/passengers/work-stoppage-at-baggage-handler-aviapartner) are affected but please check with your airport and airline to confirm.
+{: .notice--info}

 **October 27, 2018**.
 The conference app is now live!
 If you already have the Guidebook app on your device, click on "Find Guides" and search for "EMNLP 2018" or scan the [QR code](/participants/#conference-app).
 Otherwise, click <a href="https://guidebook.com/g/emnlp2018/" target="_blank">here</a>.
 {: .notice--info}